kkcrouch808/kkcrouch808.github.io/essays/AI-Useage.md

 ### Explaining Code

-I frequently used ChatGPT and Copilot to explain code.
-ChatGPT worked well for general explanations, while Copilot was better when the explanation required project-specific context.
-If an explanation was too complex, I would ask AI to simplify it or use analogies.
+I would ask ChatGPT and CoPilot to explain the code.
+I would mainly use Chat GPT unless it required more context of the project as a whole.
+I found that both are great at explaining code.
+If the explanation was too complex for me to understand, I could simply add a “explain this to me like I’m 15” or “add analogies” or “explain in one paragraph using very simple terms”.
+I could also ask questions about these concepts like it was my tutor.

 ---